vin84git/Github-Work-Visualiser/README.md

 # Github Work Visualiser

-This is a too to help you visualise when a Github user worked on what projects.
+This is a tool to help you visualise when a Github user worked on their projects.
-It's much more convenient to watch this tool's output for aminute, than to dig through Github, Finding graphs of when repositories were committed to.
+It's much more convenient to watch this tool's output for a minute, than to dig through Github, Finding graphs of when individual repositories were committed to.

 ![Demo](http://owenowen.netsoc.ie/github.gif)